SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsection{Difficulty setting for Dimension-specific Task}

-To create dimension-specific questions with varying difficulty levels, we employ the following strategies:
+To generate dimension-specific questions with varying difficulty, we employ the following strategies:

 For the understanding dimension, difficulty is controlled by progressively introducing irrelevant sentences, sourced from other problems, as 'noise' within the seed question's text.
 The number of such noise sentences dictates the complexity of the context extraction task.
-The ground truth for these modified questions is updated by incorporating these noise sentences into the 'Irrelevant Information' category of the context extraction template.
+The ground-truth for these modified questions is updated by incorporating these noise sentences into the 'Irrelevant Information' category of the context extraction template.

-For the reasoning dimension, question complexity is defined by the number of distinct mathematical operations (e.g., $+,-,\times,\div,mod$) required to formulate the solution.
+For the reasoning dimension, question complexity is defined by the number of distinct mathematical operations (\eg $+,-,\times,\div,mod$) required to formulate the solution.
 Problems are then categorized into multiple difficulty levels based on this operational count.

-In the arithmetic dimension, complexity is varied by altering the number of digits in the numerical values involved (e.g., changing '12' to a five-digit number like '34.823'), rather than solely their magnitude, as precision with more digits presents a distinct challenge.
-The ground truth for these modified arithmetic problems is obtained through our self-verification mechanism.
+In the arithmetic dimension, complexity is varied by altering the number of digits in the numerical values involved (\eg changing '12' to a five-digit number like '34.823'), rather than solely their magnitude, as precision with more digits presents a distinct challenge.
+The ground-truth for these modified arithmetic problems is obtained through our quality control method.

 In the reflection \& refinement dimension, difficulty is modulated by the number and types of mistakes deliberately injected into the Chain-of-Thought solutions.
 We randomly introduce a varying number of distinct error types (from the categories listed in Fig.~\ref{fig.cotmistaks2}) into the CoT to create different levels of challenge for the error detection and correction tasks.